 - Section 8.
 Team work

-- Each of them might be completed together with an educator, trainer, youth worker and where needed with a professional – career guidance provider, vocational rehabilitation advisers etc.
+Each of them might be completed stand alone or together with an educator, youth worker, career guidance provider, vocational rehabilitation advisers etc.

-- This non-formal validation process will help the youth with disability to further clarify his/her own strengths and abilities and where needed receive some additional support by relevant professional.
+This non-formal validation process will help the youth with disability further to clarify his/her own strengths and abilities and where needed (in case of low level) some additional support might be offer by relevant professional.